Early settlement, mail routes, and the origins of community in northern Somonauk Township

 Legacy

-Though no longer recognized as a distinct place, Franks represents one of the earliest chapters in the settlement of the region.
+Though no longer recognized as a distinct place, Franks represents one of the earliest and most continuous threads of settlement in the region.

-- and the foundations of community life were laid
+- and the foundations of community life took shape

-From this small crossing point, the story of Somonauk, Freeland, and Sandwich would continue to unfold.
+From this crossing along the creek, the story of Freeland and Sandwich would continue to unfold.

 Research & Sources